wp-plugins/share-buttons-by-soclever/readme.txt

 Our team answers your questions at: https://www.socleversocial.com/contact-us/

-=The plugin documentation is available at:developers.socleversocial.com  =
+= The plugin documentation is available at http://developers.socleversocial.com/ =

 = Important links =